ShreyaMohite1117/codeAlpha_FlashcardQuizApp/README.md

 - Users can add, edit, and delete flashcards for a personalized learning experience.

 # Features
-- Display flashcards with a question --> answer
+- Display flashcards with a question --> answer.
-- Toggle answer visibility with "Show Answer"
+- Toggle answer visibility with "Show Answer".
-- Navigate between flashcards using "Next" and "Previous"
+- Navigate between flashcards using "Next" and "Previous".
-- Add new flashcards
+- Add new flashcards.
-- Edit existing ones
+- Edit existing ones.
-- Delete flashcards easily
+- Delete flashcards easily.
-- Clean, responsive, and mobile-friendly UI
+- Clean, responsive, and mobile-friendly UI.
-- Local state management (can be extended to Firebase or SQLite)
+- Local state management (can be extended to Firebase or SQLite).
-- Beautiful card flip animations
+- Beautiful card flip animations.
-- Light theme support
+- Light theme support.

 # Prerequisites